ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Candidate Gathering {#gathering}

-* Path Selection: Path Selection represents the act of choosing one or more paths that are available to use based on the Path Selection Properties provided by the application, the policies and heuristics of a Transport Services system.
+* Path Selection: Path Selection represents the act of choosing one or more paths that are available to use based on the Selection Properties provided by the application, the policies and heuristics of a Transport Services system.

-* Protocol Selection: Protocol Selection represents the act of choosing one or more sets of protocol options that are available to use based on the Protocol Properties provided by the application, and a Transport Services system's policies and heuristics.
+* Protocol Selection: Protocol Selection represents the act of choosing one or more sets of protocol options that are available to use based on the Transport Properties provided by the application, and a Transport Services system's policies and heuristics.

 ### Candidate Racing {#racing}